wizard23/asimov-hex/docs/system-description/apps/tile-editor/polygon-editor.md

 - Expressions support constants and "?" for solver-assisted unknowns.

 ## Behavior
-- Invalid expressions trigger an alert and revert to the last valid value.
 - Changes to type values propagate to all instances that share the same description.
 - Invalid type expressions show a toast and keep the expression; invalid inputs are highlighted in red and dummy geometry is used for interaction.
 - Solver failures also show a toast and keep the expression while switching to dummy geometry.